Varout/DevOrgSF/README.md

 ### SObject Utility

-Written by: Jasón Auger
+Written by: Jasón Auger.

 Copyright: Jasón Auger.
-Details in SObjectUtil.cls
+Details in SObjectUtil.cls.

 A utility class for Salesforce objects (SObjects).
 This is meant to make it easier to work with fields, picklists, record types.
 The class is defined **with sharing**.

 #### Related Files
 - classes/SObjectUtil.cls: Utility class.